wp-plugins/sm-gallery/readme.txt

 Great.... so now I have to worry about 10 more javascript libraries on my page...
 Nope!
 The only scripts we are loading on the page are jQuery UI and small gallery plugin for jQuery.
 This means it shouldn't conflict with any of your other site features.
-Well, if your not sold yet, just try it out and see for yourself how quick and easy it is to extend the gallery wordpress features.
+Well, if your not sold yet, just try it out and see for yourself how quick and easy it is to extend the gallery WordPress features.

 Features include: